By Heather Meyer

 Special to The PREVIEW

 The South Fork Music Association will host a guitar workshop with national flatpicking champion Tyler Grant on Sunday, July 14, from noon–3 p.m. at the South Fork Community Building.
+Tyler Grant is a known globally with his contribution as a professional guitarist, songwriting, music production in collaboration with other artists and leads the band called Grant Farm.
+He even sometimes can be seen on string instrument reviews for people that are starting to play.

 This workshop will provide a simple and practical approach to practicing and making the most of your time with the guitar.
 It will focus on creating musical guitar solos for songs and instrumental tunes, as well as cover proper technique for the guitar and explore different flatpicking styles such as single-note soloing, cross-picking and chord-strum melody.
 Grant emphasizes timing in music and will show you how to improve your timing and feel the groove in your playing.
 He will also explain some very basic music theory and listening exercises to help you to hear and understand what you are playing.
 And, of course, help you to feel more comfortable in a group setting so you can get out and pick with others.